Glossary of UCSC IT Policy-Related Terms

 Business “need to know” or “need to access:” Access to non-public EIRs covered by this policy is provided to employees or campus affiliates on a “need to know” basis – i.e., access to the electronic data elements or information is relevant in the ordinary course of the performance of the employee’s or affiliate’s officially assigned duties.

-Campus Information Privacy Officer : The individual designated by the Chancellor to have responsibility for campus compliance with legislation, University policy and campus policy on information privacy.
-The Assistant Campus Provost is the Campus Information Privacy Officer for the Santa Cruz campus.
+Campus Information Privacy Official : The individual designated by the Chancellor to have responsibility for campus compliance with legislation, University policy and campus policy on information privacy.
+The Privacy and Information Practices Director is the Campus Information Privacy Official for the Santa Cruz campus.

 Campus Information Security Officer : The individual designated by the Chancellor to have responsibility for campus compliance with IS-3, and all other University policies on electronic information security.
 The Chief Information Officer, VP IT, is the Campus Information Security Officer for the Santa Cruz campus.